ReDI-School/intro-java/review/questions.md

 - Write a second method which prints “Please enter” or “You have to stay outside” dependent from the result of this method.

 The two methods shall have the following signatures:

 ```java
 public static boolean isAdult(int age)
 public static void canEnter(boolean isAdult)
 ```

 25. Extend the method public bool `isAdult(int age)` to a method with this signature `boolean isAdult(int age, string country)`.

 Implement a second method `getMinAdultAge(String country)` which returns the age a person needs to have to be an adult in this country.
 Use this age to evaluate if a person is an adult in the given country.
 Implement the second method for at least 2 different countries.

-25. Write a mthod to calculate the area of a circle:
+26. Write a mthod to calculate the area of a circle:

-`A = π*r^2`
+`A = π * r²`

-26. Write a method which calculates the volume of a cylinder.
+27. Write a method which calculates the volume of a cylinder.

 For this task, we want to reuse our method calculating the area of a circle.
-The volume is of a cylinder = area of circle * height
+The volume of a cylinder is:

+`V = area-of-circle * height`

 The method shall have the following signature:

 ```java
 public static double calculateCylinderVolume(double radius, double height)
 ```